 Gagne made sure the next one counted when he one-timed an Eric Weinrich pass from the left circle that found the back of the net, giving the home squad a 1-0 lead 7:10 into the third period.
 Gagne then started the sequence for the next goal shortly thereafter, sending a shot on goal that Belfour managed to stop.
 The netminder, however, couldn't control the rebound, and Desjardins put the puck past him to double the lead.

-The second Philly goal would become very important when former-Flyer Mikael Renberg -- playing in his 100th game for Toronto -- was credited with a goal when his bad angle shot deflected past Cechmanek off of Desjardins' skate less than two minutes later.
+The second Philly goal would become very important when former-Flyer Mikael Renberg -- playing in his 100th game for Toronto -- was credited with a goal when his bad angle shot deflected off of Desjardins' skate and past Cechmanek less than two minutes later.